TheJacksonLaboratory/marea/README.md

 ### Naive filter
 The goal of this project is to select PubMed articles based on their MeSH descriptors, or their keywords for articles that do not have MeSH descriptors.
-For MeSH descriptors, user specifies a set of high-level descriptor ids.
-Any article that has at least one of these descriptors or any subcategory of these descriptors is considered relevant.
+For MeSH filtering, the user specifies a set of high-level descriptors.
+Any article marked with at least one of these descriptors or any subcategory of these descriptors is considered relevant.

 ### 1. Requirements
 Requirements for the virtual environment of marea: